Bergen County Technical High School, Teterboro Campus: Majors

-The Digital Media major is a 4-year program where students learn to use relevant computer programs, including Adobe Photoshop and Adobe Premiere.
+The Digital Media major is a 4-year program where students learn to use relevant computer programs, including Adobe Photoshop, Adobe Premiere, Adobe After Effects, and Logic Pro.
 Also known as "DM", the program focuses on teaching students how to translate ideas to film and programming and to create all kinds of pieces of art.
+Classes include Graphics and Animation, Broadcast Media and Journalism, and Advanced Video and Audio Production.